 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, increases energy efficiency and lowers CO2 emissions.
-It also requires less natural gas to generate the same volume of heat compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This limits the extent of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to generate the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+In most cases, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-Usually, condensing furnaces enhanced precision is much more efficient than conventional furnaces, as it only consumes the minimum amount of energy necessary to heat your home, resulting in more savings on your utility bill.
+For the most part, condensing furnaces type of system is significantly more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy necessary to heat your home, resulting in more savings on your utility bill.

 Do Variable-Speed Furnaces Run All the Time?

 A variable-speed furnace doesn’t operate all the time.
-Alternatively, it runs at different speeds according to the temperature in your Rockford home as well as the amount of energy it uses to maintain that temperature.
+Alternatively, it runs at different speeds based on the temperature in your Rockford home as well as the amount of energy it requires to sustain that temperature.

-When sufficient energy is needed to maintain your set temperature level, the furnace will shift to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is demanded to maintain your preferred temperature level, the furnace will shift to a higher speed to manage the higher demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces